Accessibility Policy

 Purpose

-GEM Health Care Services (GEM) strives at all times to provide goods, services, facilities, and employment in a way that respects the dignity and independence of persons with disabilities and is committed to removing any barriers that may prevent people with disabilities from accessing the organization and/or its services.
-GEM is committed to the tenets of respect for dignity, independence, integration and equal opportunity for all persons.
-This policy and its procedures address GEM’s commitments to accessibility and the requirements of the Accessibility for Ontarians with Disabilities Act (“AODA”) and the AODA Standards.
+GEM Health Care Services (GEM) always strives to provide goods, services, facilities, and employment in a way that respects the dignity and independence of persons with disabilities and is committed to removing any barriers that may prevent people with disabilities from accessing the organization and/or its services.
+GEM is committed to the principles of dignity, independence, integration, and equal opportunity for all persons.
+This policy and its procedures address GEM’s commitments to accessibility and the requirements of the Accessibility for Ontarians with Disabilities Act (“AODA”) and the applicable Accessibility Standards.

 Scope

-This policy applies to all GEM clients, employees, contractors, agents, volunteers, vendors, and any third-party relationships that are in contact with GEM clients and/or staff.
+This policy applies to all persons accessing GEM services and facilities, including employees, applicants, contractors, agents, volunteers, vendors, visitors, and any third-party individuals or organizations interacting with GEM staff or the public on behalf of GEM.
 It also applies to all GEM office premises.

 Definitions